| | | | | |

 middle school novel study activities

 Like The Girl Who Owned a City, this story shares a strong female protagonist and engaging plot.
 The mysterious world of Ember lends itself to great classroom discussion, visualization activities, and setting analysis.
-There is a graphic novel version of this story that is also available, which is equally fantastic.

 In Touching Spirit Bear, an angry teen must face the consequences after severely injuring another student.
 Instead of jail time, he is enrolled in an Indigenous program called Circle Justice, and banished to live on a remote Alaskan Island for a year.
 While there, the protagonist must deal with the root causes of his anger as we works towards healing and escaping a vicious cycle.